12 Best Mystery Books for Fifth Graders

 12 captivating mystery books for fifth graders

 Many students are drawn to the mystery genre since it allows them to learn from the protagonist who is learning about themselves and their world.
-Not only that, but the mystery genre inspires readers to piece together new information and solve problems by predicting what will happen next.
+Not only that, but mystery books for 5th graders also inspire them to piece together new information and solve problems by predicting what will happen next.

-Fifth-grade students who enjoy mysteries will love these engaging and gripping novels.
-These books feature interesting settings, complex plots and diverse characters who carry out important actions that drive the story forward.
-Some of these books also offer a deeper theme or moral lesson, making them more than just entertaining reads for the fourth and fifth grade.
+BookPal understands that elementary school is a challenging new time.
+Similar to our list of the best first-day-of-school books for 5th graders, these mystery titles feature interesting settings, complex plots, and diverse characters who carry out important actions that drive the story forward.
+Some of these mystery chapter books also offer a deeper theme or moral lesson, making them more than just entertaining reads.

-Fifth-grade readers will be immersed in the mystery of these stories.
+Fully immerse students with read-aloud books for 5th graders.
 They will be captivated by the character’s adventures and compelled by each unique change in the plot.
 More importantly, their vocabulary and problem-solving skills will improve.
-Each novel includes a fresh twist on the classic mystery genre that keeps readers guessing until the surprising climax.
+Each mystery book for 5th graders includes a fresh twist on the classic genre that keeps readers guessing until the surprising climax.
+Here are 12 of the best mystery books that will have them hooked!
 Here are 12 of the best mystery books that will have fifth-graders hooked!

 1. The Parker Inheritance by Varian Johnson